chat-game/space/README.md

 - Want to discover something new in software development.
 Some new challenges and their overcoming!
 - I enjoy the new achievements on GitHub, especially Starstruck x4: "Created a repository that has 4096 stars".
 Why not to try?

-Become a Stargazer - star this repo.
+⭐️ Become a Stargazer ⭐️ Star this repo.
 Make forks, issues, PRs, and have fun!
 Thank for your ideas and activity! 😉